Shop all my books!

 I should mention that the festivals are presented by Tollwood, Ltd., a private company that also has a non-profit branch.
 The two fests aren’t the only thing they do.
 Tollwood is seriously dedicated to multi-cultural and ecological concerns.
 They crusade for animal rights, defend the environment and promote cross-cultural ideas.
 The fests reflect that, with dozens of food stalls from many cultures and music and art from people all over the world.
 It makes you feel good to walk through a Tollwood fest!

-Here are some shots from the winter Tollwood in 2013:
+Here are some shots from the winter Tollwood the first time I was there:

 You’ll have to imagine a lot of people talking amid two or three types of music that reach your ear at any given time.
 The festival is mostly free, but some of the shows require paid tickets.
-Here are some iPhone shots from my second winter Tollwood in 2014:
+Here are some iPhone shots from my second winter Tollwood:

 We went in the back way that time: